ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Ethereum, then, finds itself culturally lost; it is Wile E. Coyote running off the cliff, as it is only a matter of time for the repo-man of unanswered questions to come knocking in the form of future DAO Fork level choices.
 Etheruem's current strategic ambiguity towards _Code is Law_ may serve to appease interests temporarily, but it will in future simply cause much larger problems down the road, when having a clear answer to the question of _Code is Law_ would have save a whole bunch of trouble.

 In contrst with Etheruem Classic, in Forked Ethereum, the question "When should applications be stopped?" remains unanswered.
 For example, it is clear that whatever process that determines whether forks should happen on Ethereum has decided that the victims of replay attacks caused by The DAO Hard Fork should not get another Hard Fork, let alone all the major Smart Contract bugs and DeFi Hacks.
-Presumably allowing these losses is a level of sociopathy that is acceptable to the _Code isn't Law_ brigade.
+Presumably, allowing _these_ losses is a level of sociopathy that is acceptable to the _Code isn't Law_ brigade.

 Having this question remain unanswered is bound to create future issues for Forked Ethereum, and is the core reason why Ethereum Classic openly advocates for the principle of _Code is Law_ in all circumstances.
 While it may not always be the most convenient position at any given moment, it can at least treat all participants neutrally, remain philosophically consistent, and therefore has the potential to stand the test of time.